What is SCADA

 Data Acquisition

-Data Acquisition system with scada
+Data Acquisition system with SCADA

 Data acquisition not only means transfer of information from peripheral devices to supervisory computers, but also transfer of information in the opposite direction, in order to allow the supervisory system to control the process, that is to direct its evolution by modifying the values of the variables that condition its operation.